Husky-Navigation-Services/Husky-Navigation/README.md

 # Husky-Navigation
 A full-stack Web App for navigation of the University of Washington Campus.
 Enables shortest-route calculation between buildings, bus stops, and the current location.
 Builds off the limited University of Washington Campus Map web app (https://www.washington.edu/maps/) that already exists in a campus-oriented way.
-Built to be highly scalable such that other campuses can customize our map.
+Built to be highly scalable such that other campuses can customize our map for the University of Washington Campus.

 # Detailed Walk-through